-By Air - The Raipur airport and the Vishakhapatnam airport are the two most convenient airports to reach Bastar.
+By Air.
+Raipur and Vishakhapatnam airport are the two most convenient airports to reach Bastar.
 One can easily get a flight from other cities.
 Once you get off at the airport, you will need to take a cab or some other means of transportation to reach your destination.

-By Train - To travel to Bastar you will need to get to Raipur first.
-The Raipur railhead has got very good connectivity with other major and neighbouring cities.
+By Train.
+To travel to Bastar you will need to get to Raipur first.
+The Raipur railhead has very good connectivity with other major and neighbouring cities.
 And from there one can travel further via some means of public transportation like a cab.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.